 All MRC LID students are eligible to attend Bloomsbury Postgraduate Skills Network (BPSN) courses, because they are registered as research students at LSHTM.
-If asked for a Student ID/Code/Number please use your LSHTM Student Number (this includes students primarily based at St George's, who will also have an LSHTM Student Number).
+If asked for a Student ID/Code/Number please use your LSHTM Student Number (this includes students primarily based at CSG, who will also have an LSHTM Student Number).

-Students may also take advantage of specialist training outside of the two institutions (St George's and LSHTM).
+Students may also take advantage of specialist training outside of the two institutions (CSG and LSHTM).
 Costs incurred should be paid for through the student's RTSG and/or flexible funding allowance.